 In its broadest sense, biological inspiration refers to the compatibility of AI with current knowledge in biology, particularly in neurobiology.
 Such a general description, while useful for the sake of introducing the concept, is not sufficiently constrained to be technically operationalizable.
 More specifically, an AI system is biologically inspired when its architecture and functioning include biological constraints that make specific parts of the system biologically realistic.
 Importantly, a biologically inspired AI system does not necessarily fully emulate or replicate the reference biological system, since different levels of biological realism are possible.
-Even if in theory, as mentioned above, biological inspiration can come from many different biological systems (Floreano & Mattiussi, 2008), the main trend today is to define biological realism of AI with specific reference to known biological principles of the brain, in particular mammalian and human brains.
+Even if in theory biological inspiration can come from many different biological systems, the main trend today is to define biological realism of AI with specific reference to known biological principles of the brain, in particular mammalian and human brains.
 Of course, there is no such thing as the brain as brains vary substantially between both species and individuals of the same species.
 Furthermore, different organizational levels and regions of the same brain have different properties.
 The differences between brains have various causes.
-Roughly speaking, brain differences between different species arise from evolutionary factors.
-Genetic and epigenetic factors (Changeux, Courrège, & Danchin, 1973; Changeux, Goulas, & Hilgetag, 2021), further developmental factors (Bonduriansky & Day, 2018), and factors reflecting interaction with the environment like learning, nutrition, and disease, explain the brain differences between individuals of the same species.
-Moreover, the brain is a complex organ with a multilevel organization, including molecular, cellular, microcircuit, macrocircuit, and behavioral levels (Amunts et al., 2019).
+Roughly speaking, brain differences between species arise from evolutionary factors.
+Brain differences between individuals of the same species can be explained by the interplay of genetic and epigenetic factors (Changeux et al. 1973, 2021), further developmental factors (Bonduriansky and Day 2018), and factors reflecting the interaction with the environment like learning, nutrition, and disease.
+Moreover, the brain is a complex organ involving multi-level organization, including molecular, cellular, microcircuit, macrocircuit, and behavioural levels (Amunts et al. 2019).
 It is likely that not all these levels are equally relevant to the development of brain-inspired AI.
-This implies three things in particular: (1) any general operational principle of the brain that we identify is the result of a statistical analysis or selection; (2) selection means choice, and this raises the issue of the standards used to make the choice; (3) it is necessary to clarify what level of the brain is taken as the reference for brain-inspired AI.

-Biological inspiration conceived as a set of target features from the brain needs to be contextualized and specified.
-To illustrate: biological inspiration can be achieved by emulating a particular biological mechanism such as the spike-timing-dependent plasticity observed in biological synapses (G. Bi & Poo, 2001; G. Q. Bi & Poo, 1998; Gerstner, Kempter, Van Hemmen, & Wagner, 1996; Schemmel, Grubl, Meier, & Mueller,

-2006; S. Song, Miller, & Abbott, 2000), or by using a biologically constrained model, such as the Hodgkin-Huxley model of neuronal action potentials(Hodgkin & Huxley, 1952).
+This has three implications in particular: (1) any general operational principle of the brain that we identify is the result of a statistical analysis or selection; (2) selection means choice, and this raises the issue of the criteria used to make the choice; (3) it is necessary to clarify what level of the brain is used as reference for brain-inspired AI.
+In short, biological inspiration conceived as a set of target features from the brain needs to be contextualized and specified.
+To illustrate: biological inspiration can be achieved by emulating a particular biological mechanism such as the spike-timing-dependent plasticity observed in biological synapses (Bi and Poo 1998, 2001; Gerstner et al. 1996; Schemmel et al. 2006; Song, Miller and Abbott 2000), or by using a biologically constrained model, such as the Hodgkin-Huxley model of neuronal action potentials (Hodgkin and Huxley 1952).
 It is also likely that more precise and technically relevant definitions of biological inspiration depend on the specific AI technique considered, and that there is a continuum of possible technologies with different levels of biological inspiration.
-These different levels are arguably characterized by specific limitations and may raise different types of issues, including ethical issues.
+These different levels are characterized by specific limitations and may raise different types of issues, including ethical issues.